 IDEA is committed to employing only United States citizens and documented immigrants who are authorized to work in the United States and does not unlawfully discriminate on the basis of citizenship or national origin.

-Employees with questions or seeking more information on immigration issues are encouraged to contact the Managing Director of HR Compliance/Meritza Webb at meritza.webb@ideapublicschool.org.
+Employees with questions or seeking more information on immigration issues are encouraged to contact the Human Resources Compliance Department.